keithalewis/papers/pitch.md

 incorporating credit risk to large portfolios appeared.
 The current XVA menagerie of calculations stem from that lesson.

-Technology has come to the point that it is now possible to build a system that can
+There is still a lot of work to be done to build systems that have a unified approach to pricing, hedging, and managing the risk of portfolios across all asset classes.

-first steps
+Technology has reached the point where it is now possible to build this.
-I am up-to-date with software state of the art and have been working for the past 10 years on the mathematical theory that allows a unified approach to this problem.
+I have been working for the past 10 years on the mathematical theory to underpin this.
 I am looking for a company that